peplin/pygatt/README.md

 Note you might need to install a newer version of gatttool for this code to work.
 I used the version included in bluez-5.2 - it's in the attrib directory.

+May 2012.
+I've put this code under the Apache 2.0 licence, if folks want to use it and that doesn't suit let me know.
+I have no desire to profit from this code, nor prevent others using or profiting if they wish.
+Equally you shouldn't expect me to maintain or support it.
+It's just stuff, use it as you wish.